dfederm/ClickerHeroesTracker/README.md

 1. (Optional, SQL LocalDB above is recommended instead) If you want to use **Sqlite** for the local database, install [SqliteBrowser](http://sqlitebrowser.org/) to easily query Sqlite during local development.
 Note that at this point, SqlLite doesn't work very well and may be ripped out soon.
 1. (Optional) Install [Azure Storage Emulator](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409) to locally mock a storage account.
     - By default, in memory stores are used.
-    -To use the Azure Storage Emulator set Storage:ConnectionString to "UseDevelopmentStorage=true;" by uncommenting it out.
+    - To use the Azure Storage Emulator set `Storage:ConnectionString` to `"UseDevelopmentStorage=true;"` by uncommenting it out in `appsettings.json`.

 # Admin user
 To make a user a site admin: